Retail business guide

 General product labelling

-The label you put on your product is an important way of communicating the value of that product to potential customers.
-You can use your labels to sell the benefits of your product to your clients, but you must follow labelling rules and standards.
+Your product label is an important way of communicating the value of that product to potential customers.
+You can use labels to sell the benefits of a product, as long as they follow labelling rules and standards.

 The rules can be more restrictive for some types of products than for others.
 You should research the regulations and standards for your product before selling them.